Cloud computing

 Advanced

-At an advanced level, cloud computing is categorised into service models.
+Cloud computing is categorised into service models.
 Infrastructure as a Service provides virtualised hardware resources.
 Platform as a Service delivers managed environments for building and deploying applications.
-Software as a Service provides complete applications delivered through a browser or mobile app.
+Software as a Service offers complete applications delivered through a browser or mobile app.

-Cloud computing can also be deployed as public, private, or hybrid models depending on business needs.
-Advanced features include serverless computing, container orchestration, distributed storage, and global load balancing to optimise performance and resilience.
+Deployment can take the form of public, private, or hybrid models depending on business needs.
+Advanced capabilities include serverless computing, container orchestration, distributed storage, and global load balancing to optimise performance and resilience.

 Metrics